shubhamd99/kotlin-android-development/README.md

 #### View Model Factory
 We can not create ViewModel on our own.
 We need ViewModelProviders utility provided by Android to create ViewModels.
 But ViewModelProviders can only instantiate ViewModels with no arg constructor.
 So if we have a ViewModel with multiple arguments, then we need to use a Factory that we can pass to ViewModelProviders to use when an instance of MyViewModel is required.

+#### View Model Live Data
+LiveData is an observable data holder class.
+Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
+This awareness ensures LiveData only updates app component observers that are in an active lifecycle state.

+We can write code to observe the data in the view model from the activity of fragment and if any change or update to those data happens, with live data we can write code to automatically update the activity of fragment.